 Another powerful breathing technique is kapalabhati pranayama, commonly known as skull cleansing breath, which is designed to promote healthy lymph drainage from the brain.
 Kapalabhati is also great for maintaining a healthy heart, blood sugar levels, and balanced weight.

 LifeSpa’s Colorado Cleanse is a 14-day lymph and digestive detox program that will help you reset your entire system.
 This kitchari cleanse has been developed by Dr. Douillard through decades of clinical practice with thousands of successful cleansers, many of whom are now its biggest fans.
-Learn more about the cleanse, which incorporates food, supplements, yoga, meditation, and, of course, breathing practices!
+Learn more about the Colorado Cleanse, which incorporates food, supplements, yoga, meditation, and, of course, breathing practices!

 Additional Resources for Powerful Breathing Techniques for Detoxing